js-aguiar/customer_revenue_prediction/README.md

 #### Features

 The next figure shows the most important features and their relationship with the target variable using the Shap library.
 The rate between customer's total purchase amount and the number of days since his first transaction was the most important feature.
-The purchase amount in the last 90 days and the store (chain) is also important.
+The purchase amount in the last 90 days and the store (chain) are also important.
 More recent spending is rewarded from the fourth to the seventh feature.
 The std_date_amount is penalizing customers with a more unstable spending profile, while recency_to_unique_dates (average number of days between purchases) is rewarding a higher purchase frequency.

 ![shap-plot](https://user-images.githubusercontent.com/36202803/134818379-c229f2eb-53d8-4f21-b23f-16f31c68396c.png)